-“A Trip to the Coast” is the thirteenth story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“A Trip to the Coast” is the thirteenth story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 In an interview in 1972, Alice Munro told John Metcalf that “A Trip to the Coast” was her least favorite story in Dance of the Happy Shades.
 It was written more or less at the same time that she wrote “The Peace of Utrecht,” which is a kind of watershed story after which she felt she finally started her real writing.
 While I consider “The Peace of Utrecht,” the story we will be discussing next, to be superior to “A Trip to the Coast” in almost every way, I find this story remarkable all the same, not least because the ending led me to reread the story a couple of times before putting down these thoughts.
 These early stories from Alice Munro often end with a mysterious word, a word that we feel is the key to understanding the remainder of the story and with it the depths of the characters Munro is offering us.
 Here, at the end, we wonder how eleven-year-old May’s grandmother was “victorious” as she lay dead over the store counter.